Ir a pucv.cl

 2 Remote sensing data and data pre-procesing

-The demo consists of 16-day MODIS EVI composites of deciduous a Nothofagus pumilio forest in Aysén, Southern Chile, were massive defoliation has been caused by outbreaks of the moth Ormiscodes amphimone in 2016.
-All in all we used 377 EVI images obtained from the Terra satellite (MOD13Q1 product) which have already been ’cleaned’ using the VI Quality Bands.
+The demo consists of 16-day MODIS EVI composites of Constitucion, a city located in the mediterrean region in Central Chile, were forest has been afected by a extreme forest fire in 2017.
+All in all we used 491 EVI images obtained from the Aqua satellite (MYD13Q1 product) which have already been ’cleaned’ using the VI Quality Bands.

 2.1 Read EVI data and create a multi-temporal raster object